M0narc/Saas_app/README.md

 - implement in the allauth/layouts base.html the navbar and footer, you can import the link from our original base into the header and the script too, if it's not already there

+- Fix the django-allauth for github, right now it just throws a callback error, might be fixable after a downgrade.

 - `src/templates/base/messages.html` use the messages framework from django to let the user he loged in or out `https://docs.djangoproject.com/en/5.1/ref/contrib/messages/`